Happiness in the Pursuit

 Perhaps it's about becoming larger than our default settings.

-One of the unintended consequences of personality assessments is that we sometimes begin hiding behind them.
+One of the unintended consequences of the ubiquitous online personality assessments is that we shoebox ourselves in that defined traits (questionable) and hiding behind them, and using them for convenience.

 They can be useful descriptions....